matt-42/lithium/README.md

-Lithium C++ Libraries
+The Lithium C++ Libraries
 ========================

-Lithium provides a set of C++17 libraries including:
+Lithium provides a set of C++17 multi-platform libraries including:

 ### li::metamap